SAP-samples/abap-cheat-sheets/02_Structures.md

       END OF structure.
 ```
 > **💡 Note**<br>
 > Nesting does not play a role in this context.
-Even a nested structure is flat unless a substructure contains a deep component.
+Even a nested structure is considered flat unless a substructure contains a deep component.

 **Nested structure**